 Walking away from the hustle and bustle of the market, I ventured through some side streets until I glimpsed the Ponte Vecchio bridge.
 This is a 280-mt.
 Romanic bridge with 11 arches, all different from one another, which makes it really unique.
 Some historians believe that this is the bridge that we see behind Mona Lisa in Leonardo’s famous painting – regardless of whether or not this is true, this bridge is truly impressive!

 It is also known as ‘Devil’s Bridge’, as the legend says that the devil in person built it.
 Here’s the story… Apparently Columbanus (yes, still him – that guy was really a big deal in Bobbio!) wanted to build a bridge to connect the two banks of the river and the devil said he could build it in one night in exchange for the soul of the first person that would cross it.
-Columbanus accepted the proposal and got his bridge, although it looked pretty irregular since a squad of demons of different heights and builds helped the devil with the construction of the arches.
-The monk held on his word and made a dog cross it, so the soul of a human was salved.
+Columbanus accepted the proposal and got his bridge, although it looked pretty irregular since a squad of demons of different heights helped the devil with the construction of the arches.
+Then the monk held on his word and made a dog cross it, so the soul of a human was saved.
 Pretty smart, isn’t it?

 With all this sightseeing, make sure to save time to sample some of the delicious dishes Bobbio is famous for, such as the maccheroni bobbiesi, long fresh pasta with a beef stew or mushroom sauce (the recipe dates back to the Middle Ages, when the dough was wrapped around a knitting needle) and gnocco fritto, fried bread dough served with cured meats or cheese.
-Snails are another typical local delicacy and there is even a festival dedicated to them in December – not really my cup of tea, unless I wash them down with some nice local wine.
-According to tradition, the monks that arrived with Columbanus were the ones who started to grow grapes after cultivation was abandoned during the dark times of the Middle Ages, and nowadays the wines produced in this area are all of excellent quality (try Gutturnio, Bonarda and Ortrugo).
+Snails are another typical local delicacy and there is even a festival dedicated to them in December – not really my cup of tea unless I wash them down with some nice local wine.
+According to tradition, the monks that arrived with Columbanus were the ones who started to grow grapes after cultivation was abandoned during the dark times of the Middle Ages, and nowadays the wines produced in this area are all of excellent (try Gutturnio, Bonarda, and Ortrugo).